sonata-project/SonataDoctrineORMAdminBundle/Resources/doc/reference/templates.rst

 Templates
 =========

-By default, an Admin class used a set of templates, it is possible to tweak the default values by editing the configuration
+You can customize the global layout by tweaking the ``SonataAdminBundle`` configuration.

 .. code-block:: yaml